Come with me, it is your school too!

 The communication campaign "Come with me, it is your school too" is launched to support the “Program for the development of inclusive education in the Republic of Moldova for 2011-2020”, approved by the Government in July 2011.

-The campaign is promoting the benefits of inclusive education by raising public awareness on children's right to have equal educational opportunities.
+The campaign is raising the public awareness on children's right to have equal educational opportunities.
 It is planned that the messages of the campaign will reach every classroom in the country.

 The activities of the campaign include promotion of video and audio spots, production and distribution of posters, organization of seminars and discussion groups around benefits and importance of inclusive education.
 By all these activities, the campaign is aiming to create an inclusive environment in schools so that all children, including those with special needs, enjoy equal opportunities in education.